PratikshaKarad/MEAL-APP/README.md

 # KEY Features
 1 Search Meal by name
-2 Auto sugestion on pressed keyword
+2 Auto suggestion on pressed keyword
-3 Save favrouite meals for future use
+3 Save favourite meals for future use
 4 Ability to restore saved meals even after reopening the browser 5 Works seamlessly on both mobile and desktop devices